josephswlee/josephswlee/README.md

 * 📚 I’m a first year graduate student of the Data Science program at the University of Pennsylvania

-* 🌱 I’m currently learning Machine Learning and Data Analysis
+* 🌱 I’m currently learning Machine Learning and Data Science

 <!-- Actual text -->